vholmes8512/my-first-project/README.md

-# My-First-Terraform-Project: Terraform Configuration for AWS VPC with Public and Private Subnets
+# My First Terraform Project: Terraform Configuration for AWS VPC with Public and Private Subnets

 I wanted to demonstrate my learning on Terraform by creating a Terraform configuration that sets up an AWS Virtual Private Cloud (VPC) with three public subnets, three private subnets, an Internet Gateway, and a NAT Gateway.
 The configuration also includes route tables and associations to ensure proper routing for both public and private subnets.
 I will use steps below to complete and test my terraform congfiguration: